lizac9/project3-hangman/README.md

 13. Verify that "Branch to deploy" is master/main.
 14. Click Deploy and the link with live project will appear.
 [View the Live Project here](https://project3-ahorcado.herokuapp.com/)

+- The link to access [this repository](https://github.com/lizac9/project3-hangman).
+- The steps to "[Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo)" the repository.
+- The steps to "[Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository)" the repository.

 [Back to Top](#hangman)

 ## Credits